-Samsung Galaxy J6 vs Xiaomi Redmi Note 5: Price, specifications and features
+Samsung Galaxy J6 vs Xiaomi Redmi Note 5: Difference in price, specifications

 Samsung Galaxy J6 vs Xiaomi Redmi Note 5: Design, display

-Samsung Galaxy J6 doesn’t look cheap, despite having a polycarbonate build.
+Samsung Galaxy J6 doesn’t look cheap, despite a polycarbonate build.
 In fact, it feels good to hold and has a premium finish.
-In many ways, the Galaxy J6 is different from the company’s past devices in the Galaxy J-series.
+The Galaxy J6 is different from the company’s past devices in the Galaxy J-series.
 The Galaxy J6 has adopted the 18:5:9 aspect ratio; this allowed Samsung to increase the size of the display without changing the overall footprint of the handset.

 Xiaomi Redmi Note 5 is no different either.
 Like the Samsung Galaxy J6, the Redmi Note 5 has a taller, 18:9 display with minimal bezels over the top and bottom of the display.
 Looks are subjective in nature, so here are the photos of the two devices.
 You can make up your mind and decide on your own which smartphone looks better.
 The Galaxy J6 is available in Blue, Black and Gold colour options, while the Xiaomi Redmi Note 5 can be purchased in Black, Blue and Gold options.

+Also read: Samsung Galaxy J6 vs Galaxy J8: Price, specs differences to keep in mind

 Samsung Galaxy J6 has a 5.6-inch HD+ (720 x 1440) Super AMOLED display.
 Meanwhile, the Redmi Note 5 offers a Full HD+ (2160 x 1080p) display and an aspect ratio of 18:9.
 The Galaxy J6 has a decent screen, but we will let you know how exactly the display is once we’re done with our review.